15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 But paying $1K each month feels like less and less, benefiting us because usually, our income rises over time (due to said inflation), so we now have proportionally more of our money to keep.

-Inflation works in our favor with a mortgage, because it locks in a fixed payment that will never rise during the term of the agreement.
+Inflation works in our favor with a mortgage, because it locks in a fixed payment that will never rise during the mortgage term.
 This makes future payments seem smaller and smaller.

 For instance, a $1K monthly payment, at a generally accepted 3% annual inflation rate will feel like just $412/month when you get 30 years out.